empathy-mp3/minecraft-suffering-AP/manual_MinecraftSuffering_empathymp3/docs/en_Manual_MinecraftSuffering_empathymp3.md

 A Manual game is a custom game that you've set an item list and location list for so that any game can be included in a multiworld game.
 You'll manually mark locations checked, and you'll manually restrict what items you use based on the items you've been sent.

 ## Where is the settings page?
-The player settings page for this game is located <a href="../player-settings">here</a>.
+The player settings page for this game is located.
 It contains all the options you need to configure and export a config file.

 ## What does randomization do to this game?